borgcoin/Borgcoin1/README.md

 Every pull request is built for both Windows and Linux on a dedicated server, and unit and sanity tests are automatically run.
 The binaries produced may be used for manual QA testing — a link to them will appear in a comment on the pull request posted by [BitcoinPullTester](https://github.com/BitcoinPullTester).
-See https://github.com/TheBlueMatt/test-scripts for the build/test scripts.

 ### Manual Quality Assurance (QA) Testing